 Hollywood has contributed to the imagery that surrounds cybercrime as well.
 Malicious hackers sit behind sophisticated computer setups in their hoodies while they effortlessly break into government networks, banks, and other targets.

 Yet not all cybercrime involves data breaches.
 In fact, one of the largest indictments in recent years charged a group of cybercriminals with stealing tens of millions of dollars through ad fraud.
-The group responsible, named 3ve (eve), were said to have used sophisticated techniques to exploit victims through their digital marketing campaigns.
+The group responsible, named 3ve (eve), was said to have used sophisticated techniques to exploit victims through their digital marketing campaigns.